Blaming for dummies

-Lost in Airspace
+Lost in airspace

 MH370’s Humbling Reminder about Technology–and its Operators